Safe driving during COVID-19

 Safe transportation is a priority for the City of Boulder, and the city strives to keep its streets, sidewalks and paths safe for all forms of transportation.
 Click each header below to learn more about the city's transportation safety programs and projects.

-The 2016 Safe Streets Boulder report provides an overview of the city’s transportation safety efforts.
+The 2019 Safe Streets Report provides an overview of the city’s transportation safety efforts.

 The report also provides the framework for the city's Vision Zero initiative, which aims to eliminate all fatalities and serious injuries resulting from traffic collisions.